 Congratulations to all 2020 3MT competitors, and our finalists.
 Pictured (left to right): Stanley Du Preez, Clare Burns - 2020 winner, Heather Wolbers, Lorelle Holcroft, Mark Teoh - 2020 people's choice, Phuping Sucharitakul and Olivia Tan.
 Not pictured: Vimbaishe Chibanga, Dwayne Lawler, Jenny Murfield - 2020 runner-up.

-All entrants will first compete within their respective Academic Group: Arts, Education and Law; Griffith Business School; Griffith Health, Glycomics or Griffith Sciences.
-The top two candidates (HDR category) will advance to the Griffith 3MT Final.
-The overall winner from the Griffith Final will then represent Griffith University at the Asia-Pacific competition, hosted by the University of Queensland.
+All entrants first compete within their respective academic Group Heat: Arts, Education and Law; Griffith Business School; Griffith Health; Institute for Glycomics; or Griffith Sciences.
+The top two candidates from each group then advance to the 3MT Griffith Final.

 - Promote your research to a diverse audience

 - Clarify your argument(s)

 - Network with fellow researchers

 - Develop a pitch understandable to those outside your field, industry, private or government partners.

 3MT rules and judging criteria

 View more finalists' 3MT videos at youtube.com/user/griffithdr.

 Peta Zivec won the 2019 3MT Griffith Final with her presentation: Understanding pathways of revegetating abandoned farming lands in a changing climate.